vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ### Spam protection

-Creating a reward scheme outside of governance must be accomanpanied by an amount of funding for the reward pool in at least one asset.
+Creating a reward scheme outside of governance must be accompanied by an amount of funding for the reward pool in at least one asset.
 At least one asset included in this funding must have an amount included greater than or equal to `reward_funding_multiple * asset.min_lp_stake` where `reward_funding_multiple` is a network parameter and `asset.min_lp_stake` is the minimum LP stake amount configured for the asset.

 ### Updating reward scheme parameters